Green Smoothie Gourmet

 Prep

-• Line an 8-inch by 8-inch pan with 2 pieces of parchment paper so the sides are covered.
+• Line a 8x8 inch square pan with parchment paper so the sides hang over

 Make Rocky Road Fudge

-• Put the chocolate chips into a pyrex measuring cup and microwave for 1 minute, stir until smooth and microwave again for 15 seconds, stir again until smooth.
+• Put the chocolate chips into a pyrex measuring cup and microwave for 1 minute, stir until smooth.
+Repeat for 30 seconds and stir until all chips are melted.

-• Add the seed butter and coconut milk to the mixture and stir until smooth.
+• Add the peanut butter and coconut milk to the chocolate mixture and stir until smooth.
 If need be, microwave in 15 second intervals, stirring in between to achieve a creamy texture.

-• Fold in the cereal and marshmallows when you feel it is cool enough.
+• Fold in the cereal, nuts and marshmallows when you feel it is cool enough.
+And anything else.

 • Spread the mixture in the pan and tap to level it off.